neodaoist/guilds/README.md

 The Guilds of Sibiu is a test of the smart score idea — think of it as **Contemporary chamber music** meets **Emerging web3 technology** meets (eventually) **Pen-and-ink illustration**.

-_All components except for the music was created or coded between 14 Jan 2022 and 16 Jan 2022_
+_All components except for the music were created and coded between 14 Jan 2022 and 16 Jan 2022_

-#### What about the music?
-- The piece was composed for 5 musicians — flute, bassoon, violin, viola, and percussion
-- Each of the 8 movements was inspired by a medieval craft guild of Sibiu, Transylvania, Romania (e.g., goldsmiths, embroiderers, candlemakers)
-- It was premiered 25 July 2021 by the ICon Arts Ensemble, featuring members of the Sibiu State Philharmonic Orchestra
-- The V2 of the piece expands the number of guilds from 6 to 8, adding Blacksmiths and Cobblers
-- The smart score was minted as a 1 of 1 Music NFT — [OpenSea](https://testnets.opensea.io/assets/0x05988eb3fc03abb0da03331f2de1bb2b4fc98200/11)

 #### What technology is used?
 - Minting web app, built with [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) and hosted with [Surge](https://surge.sh/)